Matho/dockerize-pi-2/Readme.md

 You can check detailed instruction in article [https://techexpert.tips/zabbix/zabbix-monitor-linux-using-agent/](https://techexpert.tips/zabbix/zabbix-monitor-linux-using-agent/) in the section
 Tutorial - Zabbix Monitor Linux.

+## Using custom certificate with Traefik

+I have used this tutorial [https://kevinquillen.com/setting-traefik-2-local-ssl-certificate](https://kevinquillen.com/setting-traefik-2-local-ssl-certificate)

 ##  Summary
 Hope, you like this tutorial and I helped you a little bit :) Also there is some todo stack, which I keep at the end of this tutorial.
 If I find time, I will try to improve